 “We know that the Law is spiritual; but I am not spiritual, sold as a slave to sin.”
 Romans 7:14

-Notice the Law is called both a “Shadow” and “Spiritual.”
 What did the physical copies foreshadow?
-From beginning to end, our Creator’s Word is about the Good News of mankind’s Spiritual Salvation, which is the end of death.
+From beginning to end, our Creator’s Word reveals the Good News of mankind’s Salvation, which is their Spiritual redemption from death.

 Click the link for; What is the Good News?

-The eight verse will make more sense as we view the Torah with Spiritual eyes.
-The physical priesthood was a Copy of the Spiritual, set in place by Moses.
+7. As we continue to view the Torah as Spiritual the physical priesthood can be seen as a Copy of the Spiritual, that was set in place by Moses:

-This does not mean the “Law” was changed to “Grace.”
-“Law” here is referring to the physical priesthood changing to what it foreshadowed; the Spiritual priesthood.
+Does this mean the “Law” was changed to “Grace?”
+Absolutely Not.
+The “Law” here is referring to the “physical” priesthood Changing to what it foreshadowed; the Spiritual priesthood.

-Verse nine is another example of the word “Law” referring to legalism or self-justification.
+8. Here is another example of the word “Law” referring to self-justification which is also called legalism.

 In context, Paul is scolding Peter for his hypocrisy and falling back into the religious “Legalism” of the Jews:

-To learn more about the Ancient Hebrew meaning of Favor click the link below: https://www.ancient-hebrew.org/articles_grace.html
+To learn more about the Ancient Hebrew meaning of “Favor” click this link: https://www.ancient-hebrew.org/articles_grace.html

 “You must abstain from food sacrificed to idols, from blood, from the meat of strangled animals, and from sexual immorality.
 You will do well to avoid these things.”